 Since Ultimate Rewards transfer to all airline and hotel partners at a 1:1 ratio, I can transfer 60,000 Ultimate Rewards per night to Marriott.

-Remember, booking through the portal gets you 1.25 or 1.50 cents per point, depending on which Sapphire card you have.
+Remember, booking through the portal gets a value of 1.25 or 1.50 cents per point, depending on which Sapphire card you have.

-Note that the price varies slightly from the price on Marriott.com.
+Note that the price may vary slightly from the price on Marriott.com.
 This is to be expected.

 I can book the Ritz-Carlton Okinawa through the Ultimate Rewards portal for less than half of the amount of Ultimate Rewards as the other option!
 They have already done the math for the redemption with a Chase Sapphire Reserve card in the screenshot above.
 For Chase Sapphire Preferred the points required will be a little higher since points are worth a little less in the booking portal.